SaliniAP/SaliniAP/README.md

 - 👋 Hi, I’m Salini ^-^
 - 👀 I’m interested in astrophysics and data science!
 - 🌱 I’m currently in my 3rd year studying at the University of Waterloo in Physics and Astronomy.
-- 🪐 I have extensive experience working as a data scientist for the Canadian Space Agency!

 <!---
 SaliniAP/SaliniAP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.